5argon/arkham-starter/arkhamdb-pulls/README.md

 `pull.ts` is a Deno script that would gather required data from ArkhamDB to generate the static site.
 This should be the only time we need an internet connection when generating the site.

-Input in `input` folder is a `json` files named after user's ID in ArkhamDB, inside containing JSON object of a single field `decks`.

-This `decks` is an array of `number` of public deck IDs of that user that would like to be featured in arkhambeginners.com.

 ## Initiating the pull

 ```